MarcusBloomfield/project-tracker-app/Project.md

 * IPC - Inter-process communication

 ## Recent Change
+* Improved ProjectSelector UI by displaying projects list and dashboard side by side instead of toggling between them with a button, providing a more comprehensive overview.
+* Added feature to display all tasks from all projects sorted by priority on the projects overview dashboard.
+This allows users to quickly view their most important tasks across all projects in one place.
 * Implemented cleanup function in `FileBrowser.tsx`'s `useEffect` to remove `fs:readdir` event listener using `window.api.off`.
 (Note: Requires updating the `ElectronAPI` type definition to include the `off` method to resolve TypeScript errors).

 ## Development Setup